InteractiveIE: Towards Assessing the Strength of Human-AI Collaboration in Improving the Performance of Information Extraction: UnsupervisedIE Methodology

 \subsection{Generating Questions}

-This paper looks at question generation to induce templates.
+We propose to use question generation to induce templates.
 With advances in neural text generation~\citep{lewis-etal-2020-bart}, generating factoid questions has become much easier ~\citep{lewis-etal-2021-paq}.
 The models generate questions based on a context passage and an entity mention from the passage.
 Each generated question inherently describes the information need of an entity mention in the document.
-Using the same example from Section~\ref{subsec:salent-ident} , a model may generate the following question about ``MRTA'': ``who distributed leaflets claiming the responsibility for the murder of former defense minister Enrique Lopez Albujar''.
+Using the same example from Figure~\ref{fig:schemamethod} , a model may generate the following question about ``MRTA'': ``who distributed leaflets claiming the responsibility for the murder of former defense minister Enrique Lopez Albujar''.
 If we represent ``MRTA'' with this generated question, we link it to other entities with generated questions that ask ``who claimed the responsibility for the murder''.
 A cluster of these questions naturally maps to the \textit{Perpetrator} slot type.
 This motivates a question-driven approach to slot filling.